graphprotocol/rfcs/rfcs/0003-mutations.md

       };
     }
     ```
-  * `config` - A collection of config generators.
+  * `config: ConfigGenerators` - A collection of config generators.
 The config object is made up of properties, that can be nested, but all terminate in the form of a function with the prototype:
     ```typescript
-    type ConfigGenerator<TInput, TOutput> = (value: TInput) => TOutput
+    type ConfigGenerator = (value: any) => any

+    type ConfigGenerators = {
+      [key: string]: (ConfigGenerator | ConfigGenerators)
+    }
     ```
     See the example below for a demonstration of this.

-  * `stateBuilder` (optional) - A state builder interface responsible for (1) initializing ext state properties and (2) reducing ext state events.
+  * `stateBuilder: StateBuilder` (optional) - A state builder interface responsible for (1) initializing ext state properties and (2) reducing ext state events.
 State builders implement the following interface:
     ```typescript
     type MutationState<TState> = CoreState & TState
     type MutationEvents<TEventMap> = CoreEvents & TEventMap